-The dual program is designed to allow those seeking a Master of Education degree in Curriculum and Instruction to seamlessly transition into the Education Specialist in Teacher Leadership program.
+The dual program is designed to allow those seeking a Master of Education degree in Curriculum and Instruction to seamlessly transition into the Education Specialist in Teacher Leadership program or Curriculum and Instruction.

 Candidates apply for admission to the M.Ed. / Ed.S. dual program through the LaGrange College Department of Education.
 At the time of admission, all candidates are advised by the Department Chair.